Q: Should I submit an application if my answer to one or more of the eligibility requirement questions is "no"?

 Q:What financial assistance does Wildfire Partners provide?

-Standard awards and need-based, additional assistance are both available to applicants.
-Standard awards are 50% of Wildfire Partners Forestry Contractor costs or $2,500, whichever is less.
-See question below about need-based assistance.
+Standard awards and need-based assistance are both available to applicants.
+Standard awards are 50% of Wildfire Partners Forestry Contractor costs up to $2,500, whichever is less.

-Q: What mitigation measures are eligible for Wildfire Partners Financial Awards?
+Q: What mitigation actions are eligible for Wildfire Partners Financial Awards?

 Q: Am I obligated to pay the amount I select for the "Willingness To Pay" question?